Chapter 16 : 15- The Mind of a Minister

 “Thank you.”
 Naomi said but before she could leave, Ron entered, Anthony Goldstein and Terry Boot walking just behind him.

 “We think we’ve figured out how they broke into Emily’s house.”
 Ron said, looking as though he had just lost a fight.
-“We think they got in through her fireplace via the Floo network, I’ve asked Lucy to find out where they might have used it from.”
+“We found small traces of fresh Floo Powder in the carpet of her living room so we believe they got in through her fireplace via the Floo Network, I’ve asked Lucy to find out where they might have used it from.”
 Harry’s heart seemed to stop.
 Naomi too was no longer leaving.
-If they had broken into Emily’s house by using the Floo network, was it possible that the Death Eater spy was in that Department, or to be more specific to who they were hunting for, Head of the Department?
+If they had broken into Emily’s house by using the Floo Network, was it possible that the Death Eater spy was in that Department, or to be more specific for who they were hunting for, a spying Head of the Department?

 “You need to bring Lucy down here.”
 Harry ordered and Ron starred at Harry.